favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> ❔ How should I install this updater in ☸️ Kubernetes?</summary>

-While the instructions for Kubernetes were removed due to high maintenance, you can still generate Kubernetes configurations from the provided Docker Compose template using a conversion tool like [Kompose](https://kompose.io/).
-Please note that only recent versions of Kompose support the `user: "UID:GID"` attribute with `GID`.
-(For more information, see [my pull request that adds this feature to Kompose](https://github.com/kubernetes/kompose/pull/1929).)
+Due to high maintenance costs, the Kubernetes instructions have been removed.
+However, you can still generate Kubernetes configurations from the provided Docker Compose template using a conversion tool like [Kompose](https://kompose.io/). **Important:** Only use Kompose version 1.35.0 or later, as these versions support the `user: "UID:GID"` attribute with `:GID`.

 Note that a simple [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) will suffice here.
 Since there’s no inbound network traffic, a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) isn’t required.